Soilsaver Compost Bin

 First, it needs to be the right size for your yard, but it still needs to be big enough to get the compost pile to heat up.
 At 28" x 28" x 32" tall the Soilsaver composter is a good size.

 It has a vented side walls that helps with moisture retention.
-Compost works best when the mix is about as moist as a washcloth, and the Soilsaver composter also has a lid that can help to either keep moisture in.
+Compost works best when the mix is about as moist as a washcloth, and the Soilsaver composter has a lid that to keep moisture in.
 When it needs more moisture, simply remove the lid and let a rain shower do the work or water yourself.